markongithub/gtfstk/README.rst

 =====
 - Development status is Alpha
 - This project uses `semantic versioning <http://semver.org/>`_
+- This project has been funded generously in part by `MRCagney <http://www.mrcagney.com/>`_
 - Constructive comments are welcome and are best filed in this repository's issues section with an appropriate label, e.g. 'enhancement'.